-Although BLC reports students on the basis of unsatisfactory course progress.
+Although BLC reports students based on unsatisfactory course progress.
 However, BLC encourage attendance and will monitor class attendance.
 Student Support Service will contact any student if they are absent from classes for more than 5 days without reason or explanation.
 Student who are absent constantly will miss on assessments.
 Please refer to Attendance Policy on college website at www.bluelotus.edu.au